sa2c/git-demystified/_episodes/02-commits-revisited.md

 - "Gentle reminder of basic git usage"
 - "Understanding of how git handles changes"
 keypoints:
-- "Understand how files end up in the staging area"
+- "Learnt how files end up in the staging area"
-- "Understand how the staging area is turned into a commit"
+- "Learnt how the staging area is turned into a commit"
-- "Being able to inspect commits blobs and trees"
+- "Learnt how to inspect commits, blobs and trees"
 ---
 {% include links.md %}

 In this section we'll start by talking about things that may be familiar, such as adding and commit, and then moving into talking about branching workflows.

-## A simple git branching workflow
+# A simple personal git workflow
 Let's create a copy of a repository that we can work on, by visiting the repository at
 <a href='https://github.com/sa2c/example-gitflow'>
     https://github.com/sa2c/example-gitflow